No. 4 Syracuse’s 7-goal comeback comes up short in 15-14 loss to No. 2 Duke

 Subscribe to our sports newsletter here.

+“It’s only March, so it’s not the end of the world,” Rehfuss said.
+“It’s definitely not how we wanted to start out the game, we don’t ever obviously want to go down like that, but happy that we fought back, and we’ll just move forward.”

-The two teams traded goals to begin the game, but from 6:36 left in the first quarter to 5:29 left in the second quarter, the Orange lost every single draw.
+The two teams traded goals to begin the game, but from 6:36 left in the first quarter to 6:01 left in the second quarter, the Orange lost every single draw.
 In that stretch, a one-point Syracuse lead transformed into a 10-5 advantage for Duke.
-The Blue Devils soon upped that to a 12-5 lead, the largest lead of the night.
+The Blue Devils soon upped that to a 12-5 lead, their largest of the night.

-In SU’s conference-opener against Virginia nearly a month ago, the Orange raced away to a 20-10 win sparked by winning nine-of-ten faceoffs in the third quarter.
-After halftime, controlling possessions helped a still-gelling defense allow just three goals and the offense to pour in 11.
-On Thursday in the first half, it was a lack of time with the ball that prevented Syracuse’s top-10 scoring offense the opportunities it needed to match Duke’s firepower.
+To start the second half, Syracuse’s defense came out with a renewed focus.
+Early in the game, head coach John Desko said his players slid to Duke’s dodging threats, especially Sowers, early.
+By avoiding that and shoring up the interior, SU didn’t allow a goal for more than 11 minutes to start the third quarter and forced six turnovers.
+The Orange collapsed into the middle of the field to prevent any dangerous shooting threats, and only four shots found their way to Drake Porter in the cage.

+“We weren’t gonna lay down, we were gonna come out and play,” Desko said.
+“We knew we had to play better defense.”

-Syracuse couldn’t capitalize on a Duke clearing violation early in the fourth quarter, nor a rare Sowers turnover moments later as he slipped on wet grass in the pouring rain.
-Finally Dordevic, on an invert, found Rehfuss in front of the cage for a dunk to bring Syracuse within one goal, 13-12.
-And a timely Danny Varello faceoff win and run into the offensive zone drew a flag and 30-second man-up chance for the Orange.
+But Syracuse couldn’t capitalize on a Duke clearing violation early in the fourth quarter, nor a rare Sowers’ turnover moments later as he slipped on wet grass in the pouring rain.
+Finally Dordevic, on an invert, found Rehfuss in front of the cage for a dunk to bring Syracuse within one goal, 13-12, more than five minutes into the fourth.
+And Varello’s timely faceoff win, his only of the final quarter, eventually led to a flag and 30-second man-up chance for the Orange.
 Scanlan’s spinning backhand shot off a Rehfuss feed in front of the cage flew past a diving Adler to level the scores for the first time since it was 5-5 early in the second.

+“Throughout my entire career here, we’ve gone down in games, but we always come back,” Rehfuss said.
+“We always believe we’re in it.”

-Dordevic planted and changed his direction on the left wing.
-He shot as he fell down to give the Orange their first lead since the 6:36 mark of the first quarter when their faceoff dry spell began.
-But Dyson Williams’ side-arm shot leveled the game once more less than two minutes later.
+Dordevic then planted and changed his direction on the left wing.
+He shot as he fell down to complete a 6-0 run and give the Orange their first lead since the 6:36 mark of the first quarter when their faceoff dry spell began.
+But Dyson Williams’ side-arm shot less than two minutes later leveled the game once more.

-After a short dry-spell, Mitch Wykoff left Sowers to come out from behind the net on a premature slide, and the Blue Devils’ leading scorer faked high once then found a sliver of space through Syracuse goalie Drake Porter to give Duke the 15-14 lead it would hold on to.
+Two years earlier, in the teams’ last meeting, Duke left Curry open by the left side of the net, and he caught the ball before stuffing the ball home to win the game in overtime.
+On this occasion, after a short dry spell, Mitch Wykoff left Sowers in the same spot on a premature slide to corral a pass from Owen Caputo coming downhill on a short-stick.
+The Blue Devils’ leading scorer caught the ball on the left side of the cage and faked high before finding a sliver of space through Porter to give Duke the 15-14 lead it would hold on to.

+With 4.4 seconds left, Desko called for a timeout to set up a play.
+The planned look was supposed to come from up top, but Rehfuss’ backdoor cut left him open by the side of the cage for Owen Hiltz to find.
+But as a lefty, Rehfuss contorted his body and fired on his backhand from a tight angle, not finding enough power on the shot to beat Adler.

+“Having a do-over, maybe have a righty there instead to get the shot right-handed instead of the lefty behind the back,” Desko said.
+“But with that little time, just to get the shot off was OK.”

-The additions of Sowers, who’s on-pace to become the second all-time point-getter in NCAA Division I history, and Brennan O’Neill, the top-ranked incoming freshman by Inside Lacrosse, instantly made Duke a title favorite and preseason No. 1-ranked team.
-Adler, a transfer at the goalie spot, solidified a Blue Devils roster that lacked a championship-level goalie in year’s past.
+The additions of Sowers, who’s on pace to become the second all-time point-getter in NCAA Division I history, and O’Neill, the top-ranked incoming freshman by Inside Lacrosse, instantly made Duke a title favorite and preseason No. 1 ranked team.
+Adler, a transfer at the goalie spot, solidified a Blue Devils roster that lacked a championship-level goalie in years past.

 And though North Carolina superseded them as the new No. 1 last week, the Blue Devils remain the measuring stick for every other contending program in the country.

-“Any time you beat No. 1, it’s a statement,” head coach John Desko said prior to the game.
+“Any time you beat No. 1, it’s a statement,” Desko said prior to the game.

 That message will have to wait for now.
 The Orange fought back throughout Thursday night, but in the biggest moments of the game, it was Duke that shined the brightest.